jupyterlab/jupyterlab/tutorial/css.md

 This document describes the patterns we are using to organize and write CSS for JupyterLab.

-## Less
+## CSS Variables

-For now we are using [Less](http://lesscss.org/) as a CSS preprocessor.
-We are actively investigating other preprocessors, but are using Less for now because:

-* It is familiar as we are using it in the classic notebook.
-* It is relatively simple and stable.
-* It is implemented as a pure JavaScript library that works on both the server and client side.
+We are using CSS Variables for theming because we can change them at runtime in the browser without having to re-compile CSS in the browser/server.
+This enables third party plugins to style themselves using the currently active theme.

+However, single pass CSS processors such as cssnext or myth will help us cover situations where CSS variable are not supported.

 ## File organization

 We are organizing our CSS files in the following manner:

-* Each plugin/subdirectory in the top-level `src` directory may have a `base.less` file that contains the structural CSS required for the plugin to work at a basic level:
+* Each plugin/subdirectory in the top-level `src` has its own local CSS file, with a preference of one CSS file per source file that it themes and a single `index.css` file.
-  - Properties that affect layout such as width, height, padding, margins, border, width.
-  - Font size, line heights, letter spacing
-  - The only colors that should be used in the `base.less` files are black and white.
-* The `base.less` files of each plugin get bundled together in `src/basestyle`.
-* The `base.less` files can use the variables in `src/basestyle/variables.less`.
-* Each plugin should have a theme style file in `src/default-theme`.
+* Each plugin should be imported in `src/default-theme/index.css`.
-* These files should use the variables in `src/default-theme/variables.less` and style themselves appropriately.
+* These files should use the variables in `src/default-theme/variables.css` and style themselves appropriately.
+* Public CSS Variables should use the `jp-` prefix and private ones should use the `jp-private-` prefix.

 ## CSS class names